 What Is Intentional Parenting?

 Intentional parenting is an approach to developing safe, stable, and nurturing parent-child relationships.
-Through intentional parenting, parents grow strong social and emotional skills in their children.
+Through intentional parenting, parents and those in a parenting role grow strong social and emotional skills in their children.
 The intentional parenting approach relies on brain science to provide you ways to stay present and involved with your child.
-The approach provides consistent structure and guidelines within which your child can find their own way.
+Using the approach provides consistent structure and guidelines within which your child can find their own way.
 Intentional parenting uses intentional communication to tackle hard problems in a way that strengthens the parent-child relationship.

 Why Is Intentional Parenting Important?

 Research on parenting suggests that when you as a parent or someone in a parenting role engage in certain behaviors, it produces positive results and supports healthy development in your child.4Intentional parenting is centered around engaging in these types of parenting behaviors which include

 - having consistent and predictable rules, and

 - communicating in a way that creates the warmth and safety needed to have tough conversations.

 When these parenting behaviors are not present or when parenting is harsh and controlling, research indicates that children have negative outcomes such as